norbix/norbix.dev/content/posts/design-patterns/index.md

    }
    ```

-1. 🛡 Proxy
+1. 🛡 Proxy (aka Virtual Proxy)

-   Provides a surrogate or placeholder.
+   Provides a surrogate or placeholder shows the “virtual proxy” pattern (lazy-loading the real object only when needed).

+   How it works?

+    - Image → the interface clients depend on (Display()).

+    - RealImage → the heavy or expensive object to create.

+    - ProxyImage → wraps RealImage and delays its creation until the first Display() call.

+   This is a proxy because clients don’t know if they’re talking to RealImage or a ProxyImage.

    🧑‍💻 Example: